 dereferences six ornaments.
 These ornaments correspond to the second-from-bottom line of staves in Figure 2.

-The six indices 37, 39, 41, 43, 45, and 47 are gathered into the scheduling array SCHED
+The six indices 37, 39, 41, 43, 45, and 47 are gathered into the scheduling array SCHED.

 Once it has established a schedule of pointers to ornaments, the next step is to select a specific ornament.

-does this in lines 48-61.
+DEDUCE does this in lines 48-61.
 Selection is heuristic with cumulative feedback, driven by chromatic usage.

-This process is uncomplicated by constraints, since the ornaments listed in SCHED
+This process is uncomplicated by constraints, since the ornaments listed in SCHED are precisely those deemed

 suitable for the present context.2